-In 2018, Notice of General Office of the State Council on Forwarding the Opinions of the Ministry of Commerce and Other Departments on Expanding Imports to Promote the Balanced Development of Foreign Trade (Notice of General Office of the State Council No. 53 [2018]) requires strictly implementing the charging item publicity system, and cleaning up unreasonable import charges.
-(Link 6.1)
+It is stipulated in Article 29 that except for state secrets, the pricing authority shall promptly disclose to the public its decision to set prices.
+(Link 6.1) In July 2018, the "Notice of the General Office of the State Council on Forwarding the Opinions of the Ministry of Commerce and Other Departments on Expanding Imports to Promote the Balanced Development of Foreign Trade (Notice of General Office of the State Council No. 53 [2018]) requires strictly implementing the charging item publicity system, and cleaning up unreasonable import charges.
+(Link 6.2)